 - Clear cache and other unneeded files.
 You can delete temporary files, like caches, logs, and downloads from your disk.
 To remove these junk files, you can use the MacCleaner Pro application for Mac.

 - Delete media files.
 It’s likely that you have lots of old and large files stored on your Mac.
 Generally the largest portion of them are media files.
-You can easily find, review and remove unneeded large files from your Mac via Disk Expert.
+You can easily find, review and remove unneeded large files from your Mac via Disk Space Analyzer.
 Also, you can move them to external or cloud storage, for example.

 We highly recommend correctly cleaning up your Mac using these helpful apps by Nektony.
 They completely remove unneeded programs, as well as old and junk files, from your disk.
 As a result, this proper clearing of your Mac’s storage will help prevent problems with your transition to the new macOS Catalina.
 You can buy all these handy apps together in the MacCleaner Pro bundle for $24.99.
 Using them regularly optimizes and streamlines your Mac for better performance.